kragen/derctuo/spark-gap-logic.md

 electronics, or at least 1980s solid-state electronics.
 Spark gaps of under a micron should be effective at a megapascal or so of gas, or perhaps at atmospheric pressure with liquid dielectrics.

+*****

+Another amusing application of such relaxation oscillators might be as
+microphones: below the Paschen minimum, even a very small change in the electrode spacing should produce a very large change in the breakdown voltage of the spark gap and consequently both the frequency and the breakdown voltage of a free-running RC oscillator.
+(I'm not sure if it also increases the jitter.)
+Above the Paschen minimum, it should produce a smaller, nearly linear, but still fairly reliable change in these variables.

+The oscillation period also depends, of course, on the resistance and capacitance, and in many applications it may be more practical to modulate the capacitance rather than the spark-gap size.
+3 mm of ordinary glass ought to provide about 30 kV of dielectric strength, or fifty times that if fused silica instead; the 2 cm² of a finger touch, coupled with the relative permittivity of around 5 for glasses, gives a capacitance of about 3 pF, which may be a detectable touch.
+Lower voltages and thinner materials may be a more practical way to detect human touch, or simply mechanical deformation of air-dielectric capacitors through levers.

+*****

+DTIC document 633669 from 1991, "Hydrogen spark gap for high repetition rates", reports 10-μs recovery times to 17% for a 1.4 MPa 2.5-mm "unblown" hydrogen spark gap and 100-μs to 42%, about an order of magnitude faster than air; this is attributed to hydrogen's high thermal diffusivity.
+That is, by "undervolting" the gap to 17% of its normal breakdown voltage (some 120kV), they can trigger discharges at 100-kHz rates, or 10 kHz at 42% of its normal breakdown voltage.
+Recovery to 90% takes about 1 ms for hydrogen and 10 ms for air, "dominated by the cooling time of the hot channel" rather than its deionization.
+It also points out that narrower gaps permit closer gas contact to metal surfaces, thus cooling the gas more rapidly, as well as lower inductance and resistance, and that the gas requires some time to recover its density after being rarefied by thermal expansion.
+They were working with three-electrode trigatron-type devices and report that "the recovery time varied little from millijoules to kilojoules of transferred energy", though it would be unsurprising if the picojoules I contemplate above did result in significant variation.
+(Hopefully the smaller energies would also result in longer electrode life than the hundreds of shots at which they reported substantial electrode wear.)

+Above I haven't considered inductance, but of course at high enough speeds at a given length scale, inductive impedance will dominate resistance.
+Decreasing the length scale also helps with this.

+The related DTIC document A636361, "A laser-triggered mini-Marx for low-jitter, high-voltage applications", describes an interesting way of triggering spark gaps with ±700-ps 2σ jitter — by using ultraviolet light to ionize SF₆ in the spark gap (in this case by a frequency-quadrupled Q-switched Nd:YAG laser) it is possible to ignite a plasma in a precharged spark gap, which then activates a Marx generator with rise times in the range of 2 ns.
+There are a variety of ways that such spark gaps can detect light, ranging from the reduced jitter from photoelectric seed electrons to this sort of ionization-induced ignition-voltage reduction, and of course a traditional Geiger counter is nothing more than a spark gap arranged to detect ionizing light and other particles.